i2mint/i2mint/misc/logs/2024/thor.md

 * [ ] [making CI fail when there's an error](https://github.com/i2mint/i2mint/discussions/13#discussioncomment-10529978)
 * [ ] Look into, the signature-comparison framework (see https://github.com/i2mint/i2/discussions/63 and https://github.com/i2mint/i2/discussions/76).
 Concrete goal: Refactor `is_call_compatible` to the framework.

+TODOs:
+* Update all i2mint projects to include `ignore: "tests/,scrap/"` in publish block.
+Think of other things to update.

 ## 2025-05-22